BrandonXu6106/obsidianpublish/content/thoughts/Hard problem of consciousness.md

 Related: [mind body problem](mind%20body%20problem.md), [Materialism](Materialism.md)

 How do we bridge objective description and subjective experience (qualia)?
-Is [[consciousness]] explainable in terms of brain processes?
+Is [[consciousness.md]] explainable in terms of brain processes?

-What gives rise to consciousness (rel: [emergent behaviour](emergent%20behaviour.md)), first-person experiences, and a sense of [[the Self|self]]?
+What gives rise to consciousness (rel: [emergent behaviour](emergent%20behaviour.md)), first-person experiences, and a sense of [[the Self|self](the%20Self.md)?
 Do inanimate and non-human intelligences have personal experiences?

 Chalmers